Thank you for your interest in volunteering for the Traverse City Film Festival! Volunteers could not be more essential in making the festival happen!

 - Light security—control prohibited items/activities

-The film festival strives to promote public transportation throughout the event to reduce traffic and parking impacts to downtown Traverse City.
-It is important to encourage festivalgoers to use the Smart Commute system to attend movies.
-Many residents and visitors are unfamiliar with the Smart Commute system and will need assistance.
-This is a very interactive assignment.
+The film festival strives to promote public transportation to limit the event’s environmental impact and reduce traffic to downtown Traverse City.
+We encourage festivalgoers to use the Free Festival Shuttle Loop to attend movies and our Information Ambassadors are crucial to this effort.
+Many residents and visitors are unfamiliar with the Festival Loop and will need assistance.
+This is a very interactive assignment and all Information Ambassador volunteers receive a special volunteer tshirt.

 - Offering other information as requested